JamesMcMahon/atari7800/README.md

 important treasures and recovered them from the diskettes.
 Many of the compiling and coding tools as well as the Atari 7800 development tools are Atari ST programs, which can be run via emulation to be able to natively compile and test code.

+I put this code on Github to preserve what I consider to be an interesting historical artifact.
+Also this is quite possible the only repo on Github based on code found on floppy disks in a dumpster.